6-Step Strategy on How to Tell Your Boss You Have Too Much Work

 Moreover, a time management system helps you justify the answer by showing your schedule.
 More than likely, your boss will notice the importance you place on your tasks.
 Also, the seriousness with which you approach efficiency and productivity at work will most likely be noticed and appreciated.

 We all feel overwhelmed at our jobs at some point in time.
 When work starts to intrude on your personal life and health, it becomes a problem.
 However, you still need the job to pay your bills, so a diplomatic approach is best.
-If you are overwhelmed, meet with your boss and have an open and honest discussion using the aforementioned solutions.
+If you have too much work, meet with your boss and have an open and honest discussion using the aforementioned solutions.
 If nothing works, the job might not be worth the hassle.